l33tdaima/l33tdaima/p011m/README.md

 # 11. Container With Most Water (Medium)

-Given n non-negative integers a1, a2, ..., an , where each represents a point at coordinate `(i, ai)`. n vertical lines are drawn such that the two endpoints of the line `i` is at `(i, ai) and (i, 0)`.
-Find two lines, which, together with the x-axis forms a container, such that the container contains the most water.
+You are given an integer array `height` of length `n`.
+There are `n` vertical lines drawn such that the two endpoints of the `i`th line are `(i, 0)` and `(i, height[i])`.

+Find two lines that together with the x-axis form a container, such that the container contains the most water.

+Return _the maximum amount of water a container can store_.

 Notice that you may not slant the container.